snotskie/ttrpg/site/src/playing.md

 ### Helping

-Once per roll, whether your own or another character’s, you may Help by spending up to $10$ Blessing Dice to increase the result of that roll by $+dcX$, where $X$ is the number of Blessing Dice spent this way.
+Up to once per roll, whether your own or another character’s, you may Help by spending up to $10$ Blessing Dice to increase the result of that roll by $+dcX$, where $X$ is the number of Blessing Dice spent this way.
 You may only Help other characters this way if your character is near enough to them to reasonably assist with the action.

+!!! warning "Rules Note: Many Hands Make Light Work"
+    It is more cost effective, for example, for two characters to spend $2$ Blessing Dice each and both of them Help on an action than for one character to spend $4$ Blessing Dice and do all the Helping by themself.

-Additionally, once per another character's roll, but not your own, you may Super-Help by spending ⑥ to increase the severity of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium.
+Additionally, up to once per another character's roll, but not your own, you may Super-Help by spending ⑥ to increase the severity of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium.
 If the character you are helping is a Defender who lost a contest, then the severity of the outcome decreases instead.
 You may only Super-Help other characters this way if your character is near enough to them to reasonably assist with the action.

 !!! warning "Rules Note: Super-Help does not Stack and Can be Canceled"
     If multiple characters Super-Help the same character, then the severity of the outcome is still only increased by one rank.